-As at the end of 2017, the Schindler and Bonnard families and parties related to these families held - within the scope of shareholder agreements - 47 661 559 registered shares of Schindler Holding Ltd., corresponding to 71.1% of voting rights of the share capital entered in the Commercial Register.
-There are no further shareholders who have registered a holding of more than 3% of voting rights of Schindler Holding Ltd. according to Article 120 of the Swiss Federal Act on Financial Market Infrastructures and Market Conduct in Securities and Derivatives Trading (FMIA).
+As at December 31, 2019, the Schindler and Bonnard families and parties related to these families held - within the scope of shareholder agreements - 47 631 495 registered shares of Schindler Holding Ltd., corresponding to 71.0% of voting rights of the share capital entered in the Commercial Register.
+There are no further shareholders who have notified a holding of more than 3% of voting rights of Schindler Holding Ltd. according to Article 120 of the Swiss Federal Act on Financial Market Infrastructures and Market Conduct in Securities and Derivatives Trading (FMIA).
 No notifications according to Article 120 of FMIA were published during the reporting year.
-Previous notifications can be viewed at: www.six-exchange-regulation.com/en/home/publications/ significant-shareholders.html.
+Previous notifications can be viewed at: www.six-exchange-regulation.com/en/home/publications/significant-shareholders.html.